Topo Gigio (2020 TV series): Release

 Topo Gigio first premiered in Italy on Rai YoYo on October 5, 2020, with an Italian dub, although 13 episodes were released prior to RaiPlay on April 8, 2020, in order to cheer up Italian families during wake of the COVID-19 pandemic.

 The original English version was first broadcast on Canal Panda's Spanish feed, on its English-language audio track, on July 1, 2021.
-It will also air on the English-language audio track of Discovery Kids in Latin America on October 18, 2021.
+It also aired on the English-language audio track of Discovery Kids in Latin America on October 18, 2021.

 Two episodes were released prior to ForFun Entertainment's Vimeo channel on October 1 and October 3, 2019 ("Journey to Mars" and "Bob the Bomb" respectively).
 These two episodes have a different opening sequence for the show that was not used in the finalized version; the footage of it still remains remotely the same.
 Another episode was uploaded on July 2, 2020, "The Hiccup", now using the proper intro.